-I have kept diaries for thirty-three years.
-For twenty-one of those, I used the Belmont A7, day-to-a-page, pocket-diary.
+I have kept diaries for thirty-three years and used the Belmont A7, day-to-a-page, pocket-diary for twenty-one of those.
 Its twenty lines per page proved a perfect fit for my daily entries.
 However, last August, I lost my 2019 diary and discovered the joy of not being constrained to a page per day.

 In my early years of diaries, I only recorded occasional highlights, and slimline week-to-a-page diaries, with space for a paragraph per day, suited my purpose: